home-assistant/home-assistant.io/source/_components/input_number.markdown

 ---

 <p class='note'>
-Before version 0.55 this component was known as `input_slider` and did not have the `mode` configuration option.
+Before version 0.55 this integration was known as `input_slider` and did not have the `mode` configuration option.
 Also, service `select_value` is now `set_value`.
 </p>

-The `input_number` component allows the user to define values that can be controlled via the frontend and can be used within conditions of automation.
+The `input_number` integration allows the user to define values that can be controlled via the frontend and can be used within conditions of automation.
 The frontend can display a slider, or a numeric input box.
 Changes to the slider or numeric input box generate state events.
 These state events can be utilized as `automation` triggers as well.

 To enable this input number in your installation, add the following lines to your `configuration.yaml`: